 Air tires provide more traction and cushioning than foam tires.
 Traction and cushioning allow a child to safely and comfortably explore various terrains – from sidewalks to dirt paths and even off the beaten trail.
 The cushioning is noticeable particularly if your child is adventurous and loves to ride off curbs, but even makes a difference on cracks in the sidewalk.

-While air tires on budget balance bikes are becoming more common, most of them are air tires on metal rims with metal spokes.
+While air tires on budget balance bikes are becoming more common, most of those are air tires on metal rims with metal spokes.
 (For example the Banana Bike GT and the Swagtron K3.)
-The Radio Flyer balance bike is one of the rare bikes to have air tires on plastic rims.
-Plastic rims, however, are less durable than metal, and more likely to bend or crack over time.
+The Radio Flyer Air Ride balance bike is one of the rare bikes to have air tires on plastic rims.
+Plastic rims are less durable than metal, and more likely to bend or crack over time.

-One feature about the Radio Flyer’s wheels that we really appreciate is its flat axle bolts.
+One feature about the Radio Flyer’s wheels (on all models) that we really appreciate is its flat axle bolts.
 Most budget balance bikes have exposed or rounded bolts that stick out and easily get scratched.
 They can then end up scratching little legs.

 The Radio Flyer balance bike’s flat bolts are much less likely to get scratched during falls, and because they lay so flush against the bike, are much less likely to come into contact with a child’s legs as they extend their stride to run.

-While the frame of the Radio Flyer Glide & Go is steel, rather than a more lightweight aluminum, the bike is still relatively lightweight.
-Coming in at 8.4 lbs., it’s just slightly heavier than the Banana Bike GT’s 8.1 lbs.
+While the frame of the Radio Flyer Glide & Go (Classic, Sport) and Radio Flyer Air Ride is steel, rather than a more lightweight aluminum, the bike is still relatively lightweight.
+The Classic weighs in at 8.4 lbs., and it’s just slightly heavier than the Banana Bike GT’s 8.1 lbs.
+The Air Ride is lighter at 7.6 lbs.

-That said, because the Radio Flyer is designed for a slightly older child, this weight should not be an issue.
-Our very tall 2-year-old (who is technically still too short for this bike as she has to push off the ground with her tip toes rather than her whole foot), weighs 31 lbs. and was very easily able to maneuver the Radio Flyer around.
+Our very tall 2-year-old (who is technically still too short for the Classic as she has to push off the ground with her tip toes rather than her whole foot), weighs 31 lbs. and was very easily able to maneuver the Radio Flyer Classic around.

-At 16″ wide, the handlebars of the Radio Flyer are wider than most budget bikes.
+At 16.2.” wide, the handlebars of the Radio Flyer Classic are a bit wider than most budget bikes.
 Wider handlebars provide a more stable base, making it easier to balance.
 They also help prevent “twitchy” steering from young kids who tend to jerk the handlebars quite a bit.

 Overall, the handlebar and headset set up is not as precisely designed or tightly built as almost every other balance bike we’ve tested.
-While this didn’t seem to affect our experienced and adventurous testers, it does speak to the other lower quality of the bike.
+While this didn’t seem to affect our experienced and adventurous testers, it does speak to the other lower quality of the bike, and makes the balance bike seem more like a toy than other bikes.

 Saddle and Seat Post

 The padded seat is covered in soft vinyl.
-Unfortunately, this vinyl is prone to tearing, which is one of the major downsides to the Radio Flyer.
+Unfortunately, this vinyl is prone to tearing, which is one of the major downsides to the Radio Flyer balance bike.

 The seat post features a quick-release clamp that makes it much faster and easier to adjust the height of the saddle on the fly.
 No tools required!